brainstormforce/unlist-posts/readme.txt

 Just select option "Unlist Post" in any post of any type and that post will be hidden from the whole site, it can be only accessed if you have the direct link to the post.

 == Changelog ==

+= 1.0.1 =
+* Updated code architecture to be PHPCS compatible.

 = 1.0.0 =
 * Initial Release.